matsuand/docs.docker.jp/ee/admin/restore/restore-dtr.md

 ### Restore DTR metadata

-You can restore the DTR metadata with the `docker/dtr restore` command.
-This performs a fresh installation of DTR, and reconfigures it with the configuration created during a backup.
+You can restore the DTR metadata using `docker/dtr restore` [command](/reference/dtr/{{ site.dtr_version }}/cli/restore/).
+This
+performs a fresh installation of DTR, and reconfigures it with the configuration created during a backup.

-Load your UCP client bundle, and run the following command, replacing the placeholders for the real values:
+Load your UCP client bundle and run the following command, replacing the placeholders for the real values:

 ```bash